 What sample is needed to test for microalbuminuria?

 All that is needed is a small amount of urine collected in a sterile container.
 The sample can be stored in the refrigerator for up to 24 hours, but your veterinarian may want to collect fresh urine from your dog for the test.

 If my dog has microalbuminuria, does this mean my pet has progressive renal disease?

 No. In fact, the majority of dogs with microalbuminuria will not develop kidney disease.
 In most cases, treatment or management of the underlying health problem will make the microalbuminuria disappear.
 It is only in a small percentage of dogs that microalbuminuria is truly a warning sign of early kidney disease.
 These dogs may go on to develop serious kidney disease and possibly kidney failure.
 Although a complete cure may not be possible, specific steps, such as a prescription diet and medications can be taken to slow down the progression of the disease.

 If my dog has microalbuminuria, what is the next step?

 If microalbuminuria is detected, your veterinarian will likely recommend further testing to look for hidden disease.
-The choice of tests may vary but could include routine blood tests and urinalysis (see handouts “Complete Blood Count”, “Serum Biochemistry”, and “Urinalysis” for more information on these tests).
-If there is no evidence of underlying illness, then regular check-ups every 3-6 months including ERD testing may be recommended to monitor your dog’s health status and to watch for any change in microalbuminuria.
+The choice of tests may vary but could include routine blood tests and urinalysis (see handouts “Complete Blood Count”, “Serum Biochemistry”, and “Urinalysis” for more information).
+If there is no evidence of underlying illness, then regular check-ups every 3-6 months, including microalbuminuria testing, may be recommended to monitor your dog’s health status and to watch for any changes.